thybag/PHP-SharePoint-Lists-API/readme.md

     $sp->lowercaseIndexs(FALSE);

 #### Querying a list
 The query method can be used when you need to specify a query that is to complex to be easily defined using the read methods.
-Queries are constructed using a number of (hopefully expressive) Pseudo SQL methods.
+Queries are constructed using a number of (hopefully expressive) pseudo SQL methods.

 If you for example wanted to query a list of pets and return all dogs below the age of 5 (sorted by age) you could use.